-12.2.
-Disabled Fault Tolerance policies with configuration
+11.3.
+Disabled individual Fault Tolerance policy

 Fault Tolerance policies can be disabled with configuration at method level, class level or globally for all deployment.
-If multiple configurations are specified, method-level configuration overrides class-level configuration, which then overrides global configuration. e.g. com.acme.test.MyClient/methodA/CircuitBreaker/enabled=false com.acme.test.MyClient/CircuitBreaker/enabled=true CircuitBreaker/enabled=false For the above scenario, all occurrences of CircuitBreaker for the application are disabled except for those on the class com.acme.test.MyClient.
+If multiple configurations are specified, method-level configuration overrides class-level configuration, which then overrides global configuration. e.g.

+- . com.acme.test.MyClient/methodA/CircuitBreaker/enabled=false - . com.acme.test.MyClient/CircuitBreaker/enabled=true - CircuitBreaker/enabled=false

+For the above scenario, all occurrences of CircuitBreaker for the application are disabled except for those on the class com.acme.test.MyClient.
 All occurrences of CircuitBreaker on com.acme.test.MyClient are enabled, except for the one on methodA which is disabled.